Learn

 • Review all suggestions from the 9th11th grade list.
 They still apply.

-• Learn from others what you should know about college costslike “your EFC will likely be the minimum you will be expected to pay,” and that “college scholarships sometimes have different (earlier) deadlines than application deadlines,” and much more.
+• Learn from others what you should know about college costs—like “your SAI will likely be the minimum you will be expected to pay,” and that “college scholarships sometimes have different (earlier) deadlines than application deadlines,” and much more.

 • Know which financial aid forms and calculations each school uses on your student’s college list.
 The financial aid forms are the FAFSA and the CSS Profile.
-Some schools use one of both of these form.
+Some schools use one or both of these forms.
 Know that ahead of time before applying.

 • Continue your scholarship search.
 Local scholarships usually provide the best source of money for students.
 Learn these scholarship tips from a mom who knows—she helped her sons secure over $100k in scholarships to help pay for college.

 • Fill out the FAFSA and CSS Profile forms by the due dates.
 If you miss the date, you miss out on financial aid.
-FAFSA is available starting October 1st.
-The earlier you fill it out, the higher your probability of getting money, if you’re eligible.
+The earlier you fill out FAFSA, the higher your probability of getting money, if you’re eligible.
 Review our list of frequently asked questions for the FAFSA and CSS Profile.

 • Understand and review your SAR (student aid report).
 Don’t be afraid to appeal, if necessary.